 Ida V. Moffett once said, "Before great things are accomplished, someone has to dream a dream."
 The Birmingham Baptist Association founded the Birmingham Baptist Hospital School of Nursing in 1922 with the goal of educating nurses to meet a desperate need for skilled practitioners.
-Originally established as a hospital-based diploma program, the school was renamed the Ida V. Moffett School of Nursing in 1968 and became the first program in Alabama to achieve accreditation by the National League for Nursing.
+Originally established as a hospital-based diploma program, the school was renamed Ida V. Moffett School of Nursing in 1968 and became the first program in Alabama to achieve accreditation by the National League for Nursing.

-While the Ida V. Moffett School of Nursing has experienced significant growth and transformation since its foundation, the school's objective remains unchanged: we prepare students to provide exceptional, compassionate, patient-centered care.
+While Moffett & Sanders School of Nursing has experienced significant growth and transformation since its foundation, the school's objective remains unchanged: preparing students to provide exceptional, compassionate, patient-centered care.
 The school focuses on four foundational pillars, all of which are based on the vision and passion of Mrs. Moffett: academic excellence, compassion, caring and service.
-It's because of this approach that we are recognized across the country as one of the premiere schools of nursing.
-In 2005, the Ida V. Moffett School of Nursing was designated a Center of Excellence by the National League for Nursing for "creating environments of learning that promote innovative student learning and professional development."
+It's because of this approach that the school is recognized as a national leader in nursing education.